Basic Tools and Utilities

 voxl-list-pipes

 voxl-list-pipes is a simple tool to list all of the MPA (Modal Pipe Architecture) pipes currently available in the system.
-Running the command alone is identical to the command ls /run/mpa, but when giving it the -t or --mode-types flag, it will sort the pipes by type, allowing you to easily see which cameras/imus/etc are available in the system.
+By default the pipes are sorted by type, allowing you to easily see which cameras/imus/etc are available in the system.
+Pass -t <type> to show only the pipes of one specific type.

 Example Output: